Walking Tour

 * * *

 The trial, held in Fort Frances that September, became a national sensation.
 All four men were convicted, but public sentiment split.
-Tillonen, just 18, had his sentence commuted to life imprisonment after a jury plea for mercy.
+Tillonen, just 18, had his sentence commuted to life imprisonment after the jury requested mercy on account of his youth.
 The others were sentenced to hang in Fort Frances Jail, despite its lack of proper gallows.
-Authorities improvised: a hole was cut through two floors, ropes tethered to a steel bathtub, and a “high board enclosed gallows” hastily erected.1
+Authorities improvised: a hole was cut through two floors, ropes tethered to a steel bathtub, and a “high board enclosed gallows” hastily erected.1 The sentence was carried out.

 The case left scars on Fort Frances and is remembered to this day.
 Local filmmakers Tracy Gibson and Tom Foley resurrected it in the docudrama Flowers for Viola.
 Filmed on a shoestring budget at a Flanders-area farm, the project grappled with the town’s conflicted legacy.
 “We developed respect not just for Viola’s suffering,” Gibson reflected, “but for the families of the men hanged.
 They endured shame long after the ropes dropped.”2